dcurrigan/matplotlib-challenge/README.md

 ![Education](Resources/regression1.PNG)

 ## Setup
-* Open the Pymaceuticals directory
-* This contains the pymaceuticals.ipynb which can be opened as a Jupyter Notebook
+* This Github repository contains contains pymaceuticals.ipynb which can be opened as a Jupyter Notebook
-* A data folder is also present which contains the necessary base data
+* A data folder is also present which contains the necessary study data
-* Once Pymaceuticals.ipynb is loaded as a Jupyter Notebook, Select *Restart & Run All* from Kernel menu
+* Once pymaceuticals.ipynb is loaded as a Jupyter Notebook, Select *Restart & Run All* from Kernel menu
 * The Notebook can now be navigated using the links to observe the data analysis

 ## Features
 The following analyses are included in Pymaceuticals:

-* Data Cleaning
+* Exploratory Data Analysis and Data Cleaning
 * Summary Statistics
 * Quartiles and Outliers
 * Bar Charts - Mouse counts through the study